Ramifactor/rusty-blade/README.md

 **Current Version: 1.3**

-The game **source code** is being released under a free license to satisfy the [Remember to FLOSS!](http://itch.io/jam/a-game-by-its-cover-2017/topic/140342/diversifiers) diversifier requirement of the game jam.
+The game **source code** is being released under a free license to satisfy the [Remember to FLOSS!](http://itch.io/jam/a-game-by-its-cover-2017/topic/140342/diversifiers) diversifier requirement of the AGBIC jam.

 Please read the attached [LICENSE.txt](LICENSE.txt) if you are considering using this work for your project.